 My cursor hovered over the section of the website dedicated to his many breakouts and previous plans.
-I had been following his actions for just over a year.
+I had been following his actions for around a year.
 For personal safety, of course.

 No, I told myself, crossing off the page and immediately shutting down my laptop.
 The lid was slammed shut and it cast my apartment into darkness.
 I sat there, staring at it, trying not to think until the whirring finally stopped.

 Fear and adrenaline shot up my damaged spine, bringing with them a familiar ache.
 My fingers reached for my cane, propped up against the desk.

 I felt the intruder move more than I heard him.
 I managed to ram the end of my cane into his shin before my head was slammed forward on to the tabletop.

 Great splinters of light shattered my vision and when they left, my head was reeling and fizzing and unthinking.
 I didn't have time to recover before I was hauled from my chair and dragged towards the door.
 Physically, I was drained within moments of trying to defend myself.
 Any attempt to pull away and run would be utterly futile.

 I hated being so powerless, but I had little choice other than to let myself be taken.
 I wouldn't have made it far without my cane, the cane which my attacker now held in his right hand.